drupaldevdays/provisioning/README.md

     vagrant up --provider=virtualbox
     ```

-    You can also specify other providers such as `vmware` or `parallels` in case you have them installed.
+    You can also specify other providers such as `vmware` or `parallels` in case you have them installed on your local system.

 0. From now on you should be able to visit http://milan2016.drupaldays.loc/ in your browser

-0. Should authentication failures happen while the virtual machine is booting, try to start it from the UI.
+0. Should authentication failures happen while the virtual machine is booting, try to start it from the UI(e.g. the virtualbox gui app).
     Once you're in, append your public key to ``/home/vagrant/.ssh/authorized_keys`` and add the following line to your Vagrantfile:
     ```ruby
     config.ssh.private_key_path = '~/.ssh/id_rsa'